Possible coronavirus outbreak temporarily closes three Clayton restaurants

 “All of them are the same age and they hang out together,” he said.
 “Unfortunately, they work everywhere.”

-The Jefferson County Public Health Service investigation revealed 67 contacts were caused by the positive tests.
-An employee of DiPrinzio’s Kitchen tested positive, Mr. Gray said.
+The Jefferson County Public Health Service investigation revealed 67 contacts were caused by the positive tests, Mr. Gray said.
+An employee of both DiPrinzio’s Kitchen and the Wood Boat Brewery tested positive.

 “It’s called a swarming operation,” Mr. Gray said.
 “It was done as designed and it worked as it was designed.”